codewithpandey/javascript-whiteboard/README.md

 Use these keyboard button to change the ink color:

-B is for black.
+ALT + B is for black.

-Y is for yellow, basically a highliter pen.
+ALT + Y is for yellow, basically a highliter pen.

-G is for green.
+ALT + G is for green.

-C is for cyan.
+ALT + C is for cyan.

-R is for red.
+ALT + R is for red.

-O is for orange.
+ALT + O is for orange.

-W is for white, basically an eraser.
+ALT + W is for white, basically an eraser.

-Press to to add a text right where your cursor is.
+Press ALT + T to to add a text right where your cursor is.

-Press Z to open command pallete and use the following commands to draw shapes.
+Press ALT + Z to open command pallete and use the following commands to draw shapes.

 sqr for Sqauare.
 rect for Rectangle.